mie998/texlive_ja_template/README.md

 ## github actions

-When you push revised tex file with git-tag, it will be automatically compiled with github-actions.
+When you push revised tex file with git-tag, tex files will be automatically compiled with github-actions.
 It will take some times for this process.

 ## github release